 All joking aside, when you open your package, there should be at least two things contained within.
-First, the products that you ordered and secondly, some type of flexible package supplies such as air pillows packaging peanuts or bubble wrap.
+First, the products that you ordered and secondly, some type of flexible package supplies such as air pillows packaging peanuts, or bubble wrap.

 What Is An Air Pillow?

 Air Pillows are exactly what they sound like.
-They are created by filling a pocket made from plastic film with air.
+They are created by filling a pocket made from the plastic film with air.
 A machine designed to fill them is loaded with a roll of plastic film.
 Every few inches of the film has an airtight seal.
 As the film is fed through the machine, each sealed section is filled with air until the pocket is fully loaded.

 Air pillows offer excellent protection for packaged products being shipped all over the globe.
-They are efficient, easy to use and are more environmentally friendly than other package supplies as they use a reduced amount of material.
+They are efficient, easy to use, and are more environmentally friendly than other package supplies as they use a reduced amount of material.
 Furthermore, they save on shipping costs due to the fact they are lighter and use less plastic or petroleum byproducts in their creation.